-Abortion Clinic Information
+Abortion Clinics Information

 If you are considering visiting an abortion clinic, we want you to know what this choice could mean to your future.
 You don’t need to make this decision right away.
 Slow down and allow time to think.
 Don’t let anyone tell you that you have to have an abortion.
 Pregnancy care centers exist to offer you choices and information.
 There are risks to most abortion procedures.
 Be sure that you understand these risks because many abortion clinics are not required to inform you of this before performing an abortion.